ScintillatorSynth/scintillatorsynth.org/content/en/docs/Guides/Scintillator-User-Guide.md

 So we've seen time-varying signals, what about spatial variation?
-Let's clean up the current Scinth, and define a new Scinth using the <a href="{{< ref "/docs/VGens/Intrinsics/NormPos" >}}">NormPos</a> VGen:
+Let's clean up the current Scinth, and define a new Scinth using the Classes/NormPos VGen: